Message to CSUN Faculty

 - Which describes me best?
 Consider your current experience level in teaching with technology when making decisions for teaching remotely.

-SECTION 3: What Resources are Available for me to Learn to Teach Online?
+SECTION 3: What Resources are Available to Help me Prepare for a Disruption?

 Faculty Development offers different options for professional development to fit the needs of faculty looking to teach online or incorporating technology- enriched practices to their teaching.
 For current information about our programs, visit the eLearning page.
 You can find the dates and links to our workshops on the Faculty Development Events page.Below are some options for our self-paced programing and resources that are available to you year-long.